ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 It's starting to really look like something.
 It's pretty common for Alerts to disappear automatically, so let's add support for that.

-If there really was an HTML `alert` element, I could imagine it would have an `autodismiss` attribute for this feature, so let's follow our imagination and give it one:
+If there really was an HTML `alert` element with auto-disappearing feature I could imagine it would have an `autodismiss` attribute for triggering this behavior, so let's go with that:
 ```html
 <alert type="success" autodismiss>
   <p>You should try this</p>